-You are required to provide multiple formal continuing education presentations throughout the academic year at the Pharmacy Education Seminar Hour.
+You are required to provide multiple formal continuing education presentations throughout the academic year at Pharmacy Grand Rounds.
 Required presentations typically include a patient case with review of the literature, a journal club and a controversial pharmacy topic, though these may be tailored to optimize the learning experience.

 Formal evaluations on presentation skills are provided for continual development.
 Residents may have additional presentation requests by the interdisciplinary team while on rotation.

 Mayo School of Continuous Professional Development, in collaboration with the Department of Pharmacy Services, is a continuing education provider recognized by the Accreditation Council for Pharmacy Education (ACPE).

 A workshop is required for all residents to gain firsthand knowledge and development of teaching skills.
 The workshop highlights principles of pedagogy, matching teaching goals to classroom and testing activities, assessment of educational outcomes, and practice pearls for clinical teaching.
 Submission of a teaching philosophy and example learning experiences with evaluations are required for a certificate.

 Under the tutelage of a preceptor, residents are afforded the opportunity to precept summer interns, APPE students and medical students from Mayo College of Medicine.
 Evaluation and feedback on your precepting skills is provided by a mentor to ensure continual teaching development.